 Students & Volunteers

 Volunteers will be needed throughout the duration of the conference.
 While the Conference Host Committee can ask local Section members to assist at the conference if they are not already involved in the CHC, reduced conference registration rates or complimentary registrations are not available to regular (non-student) APA California members.
 The best source for volunteers are students from the local colleges and universities with Planning programs.
 Because APA California wants students to attend, and the registration costs are sometime prohibitive, the Chapter has reduced student fees to $50 per day for each regular conference day following the free Student Day and excluding the Opening Reception.
-If a student volunteers 8 hours or more during the conference, half of the full student registration fee is rebated back to the student.
+If a student volunteers 4 hours or more during the conference, a portion of the student’s registration fee can be rebated back to the student as determined by the CHC Co-chairs and VP Conferences.

 See Appendix O for the Chapter’s Statement about Student Attendance and Cost at the Annual Conference.